dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

 ---
-title: 'How to create custom API hooks in React and TypeScript with tests'
+title: 'How to integrate with a REST API using React Hooks and TypeScript with tests'
 date: '2021-11-16'
-excerpt: 'Learn how to integrate with your REST API in a reactive and reusable way'
+excerpt: 'Learn how to integrate with a REST API in a reactive and reusable way'
 category: 'technology'
 videoUrl: ''
 ---